communityinclusion/catada.info/pages/stories-from-the-field.md

 </h5>
 <div class="card-body">
   <p class="card-text">Locating AT Post-Hurricane Matthew </p>
   <p class="card-text">In August 2018, 17 months after Hurricane Matthew hit North Carolina, the North Carolina Assistive Technology Program (NCATP) got a call from NC Emergency Management regarding two hurricane survivors needing AT and durable medical equipment.
 The survivors needed a manual reclining wheelchair, a standing lift, an electric hospital bed, and a lift chair.
-Both individuals lived in the Roberson County area (a very rural portion of NC).

-Frank Harden, NCATP’s reuse coordinator, contacted individuals across the state to locate the items needed.
+Both individuals lived in the Roberson County area (a very rural portion of NC). </p>                                                                             <p class="card-text">Frank Harden, NCATP’s reuse coordinator, contacted individuals across the state to locate the items needed.
 Within hours, he found a gentleman near Raleigh who had recently lost his wife from a lengthy illness.
 He wanted to donate durable medical equipment to the NCATP reuse program.
-The items to be donated were exactly the items needed by the two hurricane survivors.

-NCATP arranged for pickup and delivery to the survivors, about 2 hours from Raleigh, and within 2 days of the original request, they had all the equipment they needed. </p>
+The items to be donated were exactly the items needed by the two hurricane survivors. </p>                  <p class="card-text">NCATP arranged for pickup and delivery to the survivors, about 2 hours from Raleigh, and within 2 days of the original request, they had all the equipment they needed. </p>

 </div>